WWL Tenants - Terms of Use

 Task 1 - Add a new user

-4. Mark the Create user button.
-Then, create a user with the following information:
+4. Create a user with the following information:

 Setting Value

-6. Copy the generated password to a location you can remember it for the next task.
+6. Copy the user name and the generated password to a location so you can access them in the next task.

 You will have to change the password upon first login to this account

-7. Select Create.
+7. Select Review + Create.
+Then select Create on the review screen.
 The user is now created and registered to your organization.

 Task 2 - Login and try to create an app